pytroll/fcidecomp/documentation/verification-validation-plan/verification_validation_methods.rst

 """""""""""""""

-Automated tests provide a repeatable and fast verification tool to verify compliance of the Data Cube against the requirements.
+Automated tests provide a repeatable and fast verification tool to verify compliance of the FCIDECOMP software against the requirements.

 As the code is predominantly written in Python, the `pytest` testing framework is used.